 - Apply for new credit strategically.
-When you apply for new credit, a “hard inquiry” is added to your credit report and might impact your score in a negative way.
-You don’t have to be afraid to apply for credit, but you should avoid too many hard inquiries in a 12-month period.
+When you apply for new credit, a "hard inquiry" is added to your credit report and might decrease your score slightly.
+You don't have to be afraid to apply for credit, but you should avoid too many hard inquiries in a 12-month period.

 I Have 20 Credit Cards — This Is How I Keep My Credit Score Above 800

 When you find cards that seem like a good fit for your credit profile, you can weigh the pros and cons of different accounts side by side.
 Here are some questions to help guide the process:

 - Secured cards: What is the size of the security deposit?
 How easy is it to get my deposit returned in the future?